Merzasphor/MWSE/docs/source/lua/type/niAmbientLight.rst

 niAmbientLight
 ====================================================================================================

-An object that represents a source of ambient light for a scene.
-This object is the simplest type of light object, and has no location, direction, or attenuation.
+An object that represents an ambient light.
+This object is fairly simple, and has no location, direction, or attenuation.

 Properties
 ----------------------------------------------------------------------------------------------------